 the annualized monetary value of the benefits of emission reductions, including CO2 emission reductions.12 value.
 Second, the assessments of operating cost savings and CO2 savings are performed with different methods that use different time frames for analysis.
 The national operating cost savings is measured for the lifetime of commercial refrigeration equipment shipped in 2017-2046.
-The SCC values, on the other hand, reflect the present value of all future climate-related impacts resulting from the emission of one metric ton of carbon dioxide in each benefits except for the value of CO2 reductions.
-For the latter, DOE used a range of discount rates, as shown in Table I.3.
-From the present value, DOE then calculated the fixed annual payment over a 30year period (2017 through 2046) that yields the same present value.
-The fixed annual payment is the annualized value.
-Although DOE calculated annualized values, this does not imply that the time-series of cost and benefits from which the annualized values were determined is a steady stream of payments.
+The SCC values, on the other hand, reflect the present value of all future climate-related impacts resulting from the emission of one metric ton of carbon dioxide in each

 Although adding the value of consumer savings to the values of emission reductions provides a valuable perspective, two issues should be considered.
-First, the national operating cost savings are domestic U.S. consumer monetary savings that occur as a result of market transactions, while the value of CO2 reductions is based on a global fixed costs incurred by manufacturers due to the amended standard, some of which may be incurred in preparation for the incremental variable and fixed costs incurred by manufacturers due to the amended standard, some of which may be incurred in preparation for this final rule.
+First, the national operating cost savings are domestic U.S. consumer monetary savings that occur as a result of market transactions, while the value of CO2 reductions is based on a global inforeg/technical-update-social-cost-of-carbon-forregulator-impact-analysis.pdf.